 An EMR is not required in order to use the Command Center Solutions; Direct messaging, Referrals, ADT Notifications, the Virtual Integrated Patient Record, and Results Delivery.

 What is the difference between an EMR/EHR and an HIE?

-While often used interchangeably, there is a distinct difference between an EMR/EHR and HIE.
+While often used interchangeably, there is a distinct difference between an electronic medical/health record system (EMR/EHR) and health information exchange (HIE).
 An EMR/EHR is an electronic patient chart that is updated by healthcare providers and other medical staff.
-Health Information Exchange is the transmission of health care date between facilities and organizations.
-HealthITBuzz explains the difference between an EMR and an EHR.
+HIE is the transmission of health care data between facilities and organizations.
+Check out HealthITBuzz for the difference between an EMR and an EHR.

 What time frame can I expect from a call or email from GLHC Support after I submit a ticket?

 Our standard SLA (Service Level Agreement) is three business days.
 Our first priority is urgent production issues.

 When is Support available via phone or email?

 Problems can be submitted to GLHC via phone or email 24/7.
 However, they are only monitored during regular business hours which are Monday-Friday, 8:00AM – 5:00 PM EST. If you are experiencing an urgent production issues outside of regular business hours, please call (844) 454-2443 and select Support from the menu.
 Your call will be forwarded to the afterhours GLHC team member on duty.

 GLHC Support can be reached by email Support@gl-hc.org or by phone (844) 454-2443, select Support from the menu.